-1.2 PURPOSE AND NEED
+2.0 PURPOSE AND NEED

-The purpose of the proposed SSMP Project is to implement 29,800 acres of habitat restoration and dust suppression projects on lakebed areas that have been, or will be, exposed at the Salton Sea by 2028.
-At least 14,900 acres of projects permitted under the SSMP would be restored aquatic habitat projects that convert exposed lakebed areas to pond habitat suitable for fish and wildlife.
-While all of the aquatic habitat projects would suppress dust, their primary function is to provide habitat for fish and wildlife.
-Dust suppression projects may also have habitat benefits by establishing vegetation or creating freshwater wetlands on exposed areas.
-To the extent practical, the proposed SSMP Project would strive to provide multiple benefit projects that combine dust suppression with habitat restoration.
-Projects considered under this proposed SSMP Project will need: (1) water to meet the needs of the project (if applicable); (2) existing or obtainable land rights for the project itself and any needed access corridors; and (3) to provide a public benefit consistent with the 10-Year Plan and the State of California's ecosystem and habitat restoration goals as described in the Salton Sea Restoration Act, Fish and Game Code section 2930, et seq.
+The purpose of the proposed SSMP Project is to implement 29.800 acres of habitat restoration and dust suppression projects on lakebed areas that have been, or will be, exposed at the Salton Sea by 2028.
+The need of the proposed SSMP Project is to provide habitat for species dependent on the Salton Sea ecosystem and to reduce dust emissions from the increased extent of exposed lakebed that may impact public health.
+At least 14,900 acres of projects permitted under the SSMP would be aquatic habitat restoration projects that convert exposed lakebed areas to pond habitat suitable for fish and wildlife.
+While all of the aguatic habitat projects would suppress dust, their primary function is to provide habitat for fish and wildlife.
+Dust suppression projects may also have habitat benefits by establishing vegetation or creating freshwater wetlands on exposed areas, but they are primarily designed to suppress dust.
+To the extent practicable, the proposed SSMP Project would strive to provide multiple benefit projects that combine dust suppression with habitat restoration.
+Projects considered under this proposed SSMP Project will need: (1) water to meet the needs of the project (if applicable); (2) existing or obtainable land rights for the project itself and any needed access corridors; and (3) to provide a public benefit consistent with the 10-Year Plan and the State of California's ecosystem and habitat restoration goals as described in the Salton Sea Restoration Act, Fish and Game Code section 2930. et sea.